Do you have an image that you want turned into an embroidery design? Yes, it’s possible — and is called digitizing!

 Preparing Artwork for Embroidery Digitizing

-A digitizer uses very specialized software to communicate with the machine.
-He/she must tell it where to stitch, how to stitch, in which direction, in which order and which color.
-He/she also tells it when and where to start, when and where to stop and how close together to place the stitches.
-There are too many factors to list.
-A digitizer has many, many elements to consider when creating a design.
+A digitizer uses specialized software for this process.
+Among many other factors, he/she tells an embroidery machine where to stitch, how to stitch, in which direction, in which order and which color as well as when and where to start, when and where to stop and how close together to place the stitches.
+A digitizer has many elements to consider when creating a design.
 Different digitizing software packages allow different types of control over a design.

 Embroidery Sew-Out & Design Testing

 After a design is digitized to an embroidery format, it is tested to see how it stitches out.
 Any imperfections are fixed and it is tested again.
 A digitizer is a highly skilled artist who has honed his/her craft through many years of experience.
+It is a careful process that requires time and experience to be performed correctly.
 While some designs are fairly easy to do, those with fine detail, small text and lots of color changes require more set-up time.
-Digitizing is a careful process that requires time and experience to be performed correctly.
-The digitizer must know how the stitches he sees in his embroidery software will embroider on different fabrics.
+The digitizer must know how the stitches will embroider on different fabrics.
 A well digitized design will enhance your garment, so it is important to have an embroiderer who provides quality digitizing.

 Here are two examples: